swiftlang/swift-evolution/proposals/0000-add-sequence-based-init-and-merge-to-dictionary.md

 ## Introduction

-The `Dictionary` type should allow initialization from a sequence of `(Key, Value)` tuples and offer methods that merge a sequence of `(Key, Value)` tuples with an existing dictionary.
-Each of these new APIs would optionally take a closure to combine values for duplicate keys.
+The `Dictionary` type should allow initialization from a sequence of `(Key, Value)` tuples and offer methods that merge a sequence of `(Key, Value)` tuples into a new or existing dictionary, using a closure to combine values for duplicate keys.

 Swift-evolution thread: [First message of thread](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20160104/006124.html), [Initial proposal draft](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20160111/006665.html)